SrinivasaRaoMakkena/MapReduce-Hadoop/README.md

 Steps
 -----------------------------------
 1. We  have Storms.csv file with lot of data

-2. Mapper.py---> Took 2 values from data as key value pairs and run this file using command---->
+2. Mapper.py---> Took 2 values from data as key value pairs and run this file using command---->"\n"

 execfile('Mapper.py')

 3. Sort.py-----> Took this mapper output in one file and used it as input to the sort.py and sorted the data in alphabetical order.

 execfile('Sort.py')

 4. Reducer.py--> Took sort.py output to one file and pushed this as input to reducer.py file--> Yeah, we got final output as key value pairs and it is required one.

 execfile('Reducer.py')